xs

 Explore how Curitiba, Brazil, transformed its urban landscape through innovative public transportation solutions and sustainable urban planning.

 Curitiba, a city in southern Brazil, has long been a beacon of innovation in urban planning and public transportation.
-While many cities grapple with traffic congestion, pollution, and sprawl, Curitiba has carved a unique path by prioritizing sustainable, efficient, transportation systems that shape its urban landscape.
+While many cities grapple with traffic congestion, pollution, and sprawl, Curitiba has carved a unique path by prioritizing sustainable, efficient transportation systems that shape its urban landscape.
 At the heart of this transformation lies its pioneering Bus Rapid Transit (BRT) system, a model that has inspired cities worldwide.
-This blog post explores how Curitiba’s approach to public transportation has redefined urban development, offering valuable lessons for cities striving to balance growth with environmental and social equity.
+As cited by the Institute for Transportation and Development Policy (ITDP) and documented in World Bank reports, Curitiba's approach to public transportation has redefined urban development, offering valuable lessons for cities striving to balance growth with environmental and social equity.

 The Birth of Curitiba's BRT System: A Vision for Sustainable Growth